 If you have suffered an injury as the result of an unsafe workplace, please call us today for a free consultation.
 Our Denver workplace injury attorneys at Burg Simpson are here and ready to help you through this difficult time.
 Our experienced lawyers specializing in workplace accidents have worked with employees who have been harmed because they spend their days in toxic environments.
 We have worked with victims suffering from:

 Mesothelioma is an extremely rare form of cancer found in the thin linings of the lungs, stomach, heart, and other organs.
 Excessive asbestos exposure causes mesothelioma through the inhalation of asbestos particles.
 This is a very aggressive cancer and often appears without few, if any, warning signs.
-If you believe you’ve contracted mesothelioma because of asbestos exposure where you work, fill out our Free Case Evaluation form immediately.
+If you believe you have contracted mesothelioma because of asbestos exposure where you work, fill out our Free Case Evaluation form immediately.